PR0M3TH3AN/SeedPass/docs/advanced_cli.md

      - **Description:** When running `seedpass setup`, prompts users to either enter an existing seed or generate a new one, followed by password creation for encryption.
      - **Usage Example:** `seedpass setup`

-   - **Automatic Nostr Profile Generation and Index Retrieval:**
+   - **Automatic Profile Generation and Index Retrieval:**
-     - **Description:** During the initial setup or first login, generates a Nostr profile and attempts to retrieve and decrypt any existing index data from Nostr.
+     - **Description:** During the initial setup or first login, generates a profile and attempts to retrieve and decrypt any existing index data from Nostr.
      - **Usage Example:** `seedpass setup` (handles internally)

 ---